ensapra/modelical_recruitment/Exercise 1/Readme.md

 ```

 - worker.js: Contains the expensive method call, Fibonacci.
 Although this version is not extremely expensive, it can be substituted by other more expensive variations.

+## Future improvements
+This exercise could be improved by the use of streams.
+That would allow the system to process multiple api calls concurrently, by stacking the data and delivering chunks of it.

+## Libraries Used
+It makes use of:
+- express: For the networking
+- worker_threads: For splitting the work